 Working in the crystal biz, I’ve been presented with ethics related questions regarding crystals & being a both a student & teacher of geology, I’ve had the opportunity to ask & explore the topic deeply.

-I take this very seriously so this will be more of a serious post Sweet Peas.
+I take this very seriously so this will be more of a serious & passionate post, Sweet Pea.

 I think there may be some confusion between mineral & crystal collecting VS. mining for precious gems (diamonds, rubies, emeralds) & industrial ore (coal, aluminum, tin, etc).
 That stuff is not what I’m speaking of when we speak of mineral & crystal collecting AKA “specimen mining”.

 SIDE NOTE: We all know about Blood or Conflict Diamonds, but you do not have to add to the turmoil. you can choose to purchase Ethical Diamonds.
 Here’s a great article on how to go about doing that.